-It was the summer of ‘18, my first USA tour where I visited my grandparents who live in Baltimore.
-Listening to their stories, their old school romance, and their struggles were the major part of my day.
-One such story awed me!
+It was the summer of ’18 when I visited my grandparents in Baltimore.
+Listening to their stories, their old school romance, and their struggles were a major part of my day.
+One such story awed me.

-“The photos you used to send me during your cycling trip helped me recover fast after my transplant.”
+“The photographs you used to send me during your cycling trip helped me recover fast after my transplant.”
 Grandma smiled.

-Post her transplant, back in India; I was planning my first ever independent cycling tour across the state of Himachal Pradesh.
-I was super excited as it was going to be a breakthrough in my monotonous life.
-Cycling in the Himalayas was a dream come true moment for me.
+Post her transplant, back in India, I was planning my first ever independent cycling journey across the state of Himachal Pradesh.
+I was super excited!
 As I got going with the ride, I was stunned by the surreal Himalayas.
 I couldn’t resist but photograph every twist and turn.
 Grandma was in the hospital at that time.
-I used to share the pictures and my experiences throughout the journey with her.
+I used to share the photographs and my experiences throughout the journey with her.

 “She had put one Himalaya photograph on the wall right in front of her bed,” Grandpa added.